bergano65/azure-docs.ru-ru/articles/active-directory/develop/scenario-web-api-call-api-app-configuration.md

         // Create the application
         var application = BuildConfidentialClientApplication(httpContext, principal);

-        // .Result to make sure that the cache is filled-in before the controller tries to get access tokens var result = application.AcquireTokenOnBehalfOf(requestedScopes.Except(scopesRequestedByMsalNet),
+        // .Result to make sure that the cache is filled in before the controller tries to get access tokens var result = application.AcquireTokenOnBehalfOf(requestedScopes.Except(scopesRequestedByMsalNet),
                                                         userAssertion)
                                 .ExecuteAsync()